AdityaNG/VIVIP/README.md

 <img src="https://github.com/AdityaNG/VIVP/blob/main/docs/img/example1.png?raw=true" width="600">

 VIVP Installs Verilog Packages
 Verilog Package Manager.
-A simple package manager for all your verilog projects
+A simple package manager for all your verilog projects.

+Packages installed by vivp can be included using the "`include" directive as shown above

 ## Installing